kbase/collections/design/core_collection_operations.md

     semantics are supplied by the user.
     * Note that this means semantic versions will not sort in order - the DB and API would need specific schemas / code to do that.
+    * The service also provides a monotonically increasing version.
 * Activate a collection version.
   * Administration only operation.
   * Can activate any version at any time.